 Capital Gains Distributions

 You can earn capital gains from a mutual fund through distributions and share trading.
 Capital gains distributions arise from profitable trades your fund manager makes.
 Mutual funds frequently buy and sell securities within their portfolios.
 A capital gains distribution allocates portfolio-trading gains to mutual fund shareholders.
 Mutual funds report capital gain distributions on Internal Revenue Service Form 1099-DIV.
 You treat all such capital gains as long-term and thus eligible for lower taxes.
-In 2013, the tax rates on long-term capital gains range from zero to 20 percent, depending on your income.
+In 2017, the tax rates on long-term capital gains range from zero to 20 percent, depending on your income.
+In 2018, the range of rates will stay the same, though the brackets will change slightly.
 Short-term gains, which come from investments you’ve held for a year or less, are ordinary income, taxed at your marginal rate.

 You do not have to use Schedule D if your capital gains distributions meet certain requirements: you have no capital losses, your only capital gains stem from distributions and you have no unrecaptured section 1250 real estate gains, section 1202 gains on qualified small business stock or 28-percent gains on collectibles.
 In this situation, you need only fill out Form 1040.
 The form has a Qualified Dividends and Capital Gain Worksheet you can use to figure your tax.
 If you don’t meet the requirements, you must use Schedule D, but can avoid Form 8949 if your capital gains and losses only arise from distributions, a capital loss carryover and certain other sources such as partnerships, estate, trusts, S corporations and installment sales.